About The MO HealthNet Division

 - Refugee Assistance — Persons who are admitted to the United States with an immigration status of refugee or asylum may qualify for a short period of time in order to establish self-sufficiency if they do not meet eligibility for another category.

-- Presumptive Eligibility for Children — Provides a period of presumptive eligibility to children in families with income below 150% of the Federal Poverty Level.
+- Presumptive Eligibility for Children — Provides a period of presumptive eligibility to children in families with income below 150% of the FPL.
 Children under the age of 19 may be determined eligible by qualified entities for MO HealthNet on a temporary basis prior to having a formal eligibility determination completed.

 State Only Funded Categories of Assistance